Code-Institute-Submissions/baker_street/README.md

   * You are then taken to the checkout page.
 You have to fill in each form section.
 Currently, if you hit submit the form will not go through, however, there is no warning box for the specific form line not filled in.
 Once all of the form lines are filled in and you hit submit, the form posts and the user is taken to the success_checkout page which currently has a short message saying an email will be sent to the one the user input into the form.
 5. As a customer I want to be able to register an account so that I can access the areas only those with accounts can access, view my info.
  * Click on 'Login' in the navbar, click on 'Register' in the dropdown.
 Fill in the form with the requested details and hit 'Sign Up'.
  *  As a customer I want to recieve an email when I have completed my booking so that I know that my booking was successful and be reminded of the time and date of my booked expeirence.
+6. As a customer I would like to see a leaderboard so I can see what times other teams got so that I can compete with them
+ * On the navbar, click on the 'leaderbords' link.
+This bring the user to the Leaderboards page that shows the 3 best scroes for each room.
+Of course, this not being a real escape room, these times are made up.
 * As a customer I want to recieve an email once I have registered for my account so that I know the registration ws successful.
 * As a customer I want to be able to easily login and out of my acount to see my personal info, past/future bookings.

-See my score/time from previous visits
-* As a customer I would like to see a leaderboard so I can see what times other teams got so that I can compete with them
-* As a  member of staff I want to be able to Login and logout so that I can change available times, cancel/amend bookings and complete other administrative duties.
+## Technologies used
+* Bootsrap is used throughout the site, mainly assisting with layout grids and breakpoints. https://getbootstrap.com/docs/5.0/getting-started/introduction/
+* Stripe is used for the ecommerce, allowing users to proccess a fake card payment. https://stripe.com/en-ie

-Features Left to Implement
+## Features to implement in the future
+*

+## Issues

 ## Credits
 ### Content

 ### Media
-None of the images used are my own sherlock-holmes-shadow.jpg is from https://www.history.com/news/was-sherlock-holmes-based-on-a-real-person watson!_img.jpg, study_in_pink_img.jpg and moriarty_img.jpg all use the same background which is taken https://www.pinterest.co.uk/pin/839288080541763732/.
+None of the images used are my own
+* sherlock-holmes-shadow.jpg is from https://www.history.com/news/was-sherlock-holmes-based-on-a-real-person
+* watson!_img.jpg, study_in_pink_img.jpg and moriarty_img.jpg all use the same background which is taken https://www.pinterest.co.uk/pin/839288080541763732/.
 The text overwritten was done by myself using the program Paint 3D

-I did not write in the location where I found this image initally and now cannot find it -parchment-background.jpg .
+* I did not write in the location where I found this image initally and now cannot find it -parchment-background.jpg .
 This image is not my own and was taken from a now unknown source online.

 ### Acknowledgements
+* Code Institues Boutique Ado provided lots of guidance on this project in terms of how to lay things out, what downloads were needed to make certain thing work such as AWS, and how to set up Stripe.

 This project is for educational purposes only.